 - Donald's uniform grey or black cotton twill or blend Docker style or dress pants.
 Pants should be worn at the waist. - Black uniform jumper or skirt is an option for young women.
 The jumper or skirt must extend to the top of the knee. - Grey or black cotton twill or blend knee length shorts may be worn August-October and April-June. - No sweatpants or other athletic pants are allowed. - White or black monogrammed uniform polo shirts, monogrammed white oxford shirts (long or short sleeved) with button down collar, black or white turtlenecks are allowed.
 Oxford shirts must be tucked in and turtlenecks must be worn under a jumper, sweatshirt, sweater, microfleece or vest with a CDH logo. - Solid white t-shirt (no visible decorations or colors) may be worn under the uniform shirt. - Monogrammed black or white uniform sweatshirt, black pullover sweater, black microfleece or vest may be worn. - Black shoes in good condition must be worn with the uniform.
-Open-toed shoes are not allowed.

-Young men must be clean-shaven and hair should not extend below the top of the ear on the sides, should not touch the collar in the back, nor extend more than three inches or fall below the eyebrows.
-No headbands or ponytails are allowed.
+Open-toed shoes are not allowed. - Young men must be clean-shaven and hair should not cover the eyes in the front, must not fall below the middle of the ear on the sides and the bottom of the collar in the back.
+All longer hair styles must meet these guidelines during the school day and at all events where the student is representing CDH.
 Exceptions will be considered for religious reasons with a written appeal.